 The following areas are studied: basic sociological concepts, scientific method, culture, socialization, groups, marriage and family, social stratification, ethnic and racial groups, collective behavior, social problems and social change.

 EXPECTATIONS FROM STUDENTS: Complete all assignments, most of which are reading assignments.
-Write both objective and essay tests.
+Maintain adequate assessment scores.
 Be willing to express yourself in both oral and written composition.
 Maintain an open mind.
 Treat classmates and their opinions with respect.